numaproj/numaflow/docs/user-guide/sources/user-defined-sources.md

 - `NUMAFLOW_PIPELINE_NAME` - Name of the pipeline.
 - `NUMAFLOW_VERTEX_NAME` - Name of the vertex.

-## User Defined Sources contributed from the open source community
+## User-defined sources contributed from the open source community

 If you're looking for examples and usages contributed by the open source community, head over to [the numaproj-contrib repositories](https://github.com/orgs/numaproj-contrib/repositories).